yepher/livekit_info/API_GUIDE.md

             )

         async def on_enter(self) -> None:
+            """Called when the task is entered"""
             logger.info("on_enter")

         async def on_exit(self) -> None:
+            """Called when the task is exited"""
             logger.info("on_exit")

         async def on_end_of_turn(self, chat_ctx: llm.ChatContext, new_message: llm.ChatMessage) -> None:
+            """Called when the user has finished speaking, and the LLM is about to respond

+            This is a good opportunity to update the chat context or edit the new message before it is sent to the LLM.
+            """
             logger.info(f"on_end_of_turn: cat_ctx={chat_ctx}; new_message={new_message}")

         @ai_function